ZeldaSpeedRuns/rtgg-randobot-mmr/COMMANDS.md

 # RandoBot commands

-These are the commands currently supported by OoTR's RandoBot.
+These are the commands currently supported by MMR's RandoBot.

 ## !seed

 Usable by: anyone (unless lock is present)

-Roll a race seed on ootrandomizer.com using the specified preset (if given) and post a link to the generated seed in the race information.
+Roll a race seed on mmrandomizer.com using the specified preset (if given) and post a link to the generated seed in the race information.

 Available presets can be checked using the `!presets` command.
 If no preset is